-Within this framework layer, we have the UI widgets, application components, and interfaces that go into constructing a multi-platform application.
+Within this framework layer are the UI widgets, application components, and interfaces that go into constructing a multi-platform application.
 By necessity, the Flutter framework includes diverging UI components for both Google’s Material Design standard and Apple’s Cupertino design libraries.

 Flutter’s layered component style architecture allows applications to stay relatively focused and streamlined in their performance.
 It allows for the inclusion of only the application components necessary to run the underlying app, excluding the parts they don’t need and won’t use.

-By drawing every pixel on the screen, Flutter provides a level of detail and control that few frameworks can match.
+This pays off for Flutter in creating a level of detail, control, and runtime performance that few frameworks can match.

-Flutter, in contrast, minimises this overhead by implementing its own set of widgets for use across every platform.
-Flutter apps bypass the system’s UI libraries entirely, rendering their own visuals into native code and providing up to 120 frames per second rendering performance.
+In contrast, Flutter minimizes this overhead by bringing with it its own set of widgets for use across every platform.
+By doing this, Flutter bypasses the UI libraries of the system entirely and can claim up to 120 frames per second rendering performance as a result.

 Because Flutter departs from a more conventional way of using frameworks and creating cross-platform applications; there are some natural concerns about merging Flutter code into native applications and vice-versa.